Govind-techie/LeetCode/README.md

   The solution uses hash sets to store elements from the first array and checks for common elements in the second array, ensuring uniqueness in the result.
   Time complexity is **O(n + m)**, where n and m are the lengths of the two arrays.*

+- **Problem 2215: Find the Difference of Two Arrays**
+  *Given two integer arrays, return a list of two lists:
+  1. Elements present in the first array but not in the second,
+  2. Elements present in the second array but not in the first.
+  The solution uses hash sets to efficiently compute the unique differences between the arrays.
+  Time complexity is **O(n + m)**, where n and m are the lengths of the two arrays.*

 ---

 ### 🔥 Medium Problems